dhes/ColonoscopyPolyp/input/pagecontent/index.md

 <pre><code>1  The subject of the report is a patient with id=example-cpPatient
 2  This report is final.
-3  The report category.
+3  The report category
-4  The report code.
+4  The report code
 5  The procedure date
 6  The pathology report date
 7  The first cpSpecimen